Flagsmith/flagsmith-docs/docs/advanced-use/integration-approaches.md

 there are some simple techniques that can be used to enhance things further and provide the best experience possible to your users.

+## SDK Flag endpoints are public

+The API endpoints that our SDKs make calls to are all public.
+Your Environment API key should also be considered public.
+Think if it in the same way you would a Google Analytics key.

+## Flags are evaluated Server Side

+Flagsmith is different to some other feature flag providers in that we evaluate your flag rules on our server.
+There are some advantages to this approach:

+### Segment and Targeting rules are not leaked to the client

+If flags are evaluated within the SDK, the entire set of rules for targeting users based on Segments etc need to be sent to the client.
+Given these endpoints are public by default, we think this is a leak of potentially sensitive information.
+We think the best place for your flags to be evaluated is on our server.

+### You can get your flags with a single HTTP GET

+You don't need to run a set of complicated rule evaluations to get your flags.
+Just hit our endpoint and you get your flags.
+You won't receive any information on Segments or rollout rules, and this is by design.
+If you want to run your own HTTP client within your application its just a simple HTTP GET and you're good.

+### Our SDKs are super-lightweight

+We have designed our SDKs with minimal dependencies.
+Because we don't have to do any rule evaluation on the client, we can keep the codebase for our SDKs slimmed down and without a bunch of dependencies you don't want.

 ## Sane Defaults

 Whether your application is a mobile app or a server side rendered web platform, building with sane and safe flag